Last Updated on May 16, 2023 by Matt

 In case you wish to add an LED strip to your scooter, I really don’t see a need to spend more money than needed, and pretty much any plain old LED strip will do just fine.
 The Aijiaer LED strip is dirt-cheap and will get the job done, plus you have the option to choose your color.

-Finally, if you really want to make sure your visibility at night is at the maximum possible level, consider the Gotoone reflective stickers for just a few dollars, or the ECEEN turn signal vest as additional lighting and safety equipment.
+Finally, if you want to make sure your visibility at night is at the maximum possible level, consider the Gotoone reflective stickers for just a few dollars, or the ECEEN turn signal vest as additional lighting and safety equipment.

 Can I add bike lights to my electric scooter?

-Electric scooters with best lights
+Electric scooters with the best lights

 Before we go on to the best-lighted electric scooters, I would recommend simply buying the scooter you want first and then getting stronger lights as an upgrade later.
-It really doesn’t make a lot of sense to buy a scooter based on its built-in lights, especially knowing that most scooters, even many great scooters, don’t exactly have strong lights.

 That said, these are some of the scooters that are of good quality in general and also have decent built-in lights: